Increased-confidence adversarial examples for deep learning counter-forensics: Introduction

-While attack transferability was first proved for computer vision applications, recent research has shown that common adversarial examples are often non-transferable in image forensic applications \cite{VerdoAdv18,Gragnaniello2018AnalysisOA,barni2019transferability}, thus calling for new research on this topic.
-In particular, it is important to evaluate the transferability of the attacks under conditions that deviate from the standard implementations of the attacks provided by the most popular attack software packages \cite{rauber2017foolbox, papernot2018cleverhans}.
-Such implementations, in fact, are usually designed in such a way to minimize the embedding distortion for a successful attack.
-In this way, the attacked samples are often very close to the detection boundary, so that even a slight modification of the detector may undermine the effectiveness of the attack.
-On the contrary, the attacker may allow a larger distortion, if doing so permits to obtain an attacked sample that lies deeper into the target region of the attack (since in this way the probability that the attack can be transferred to another network increases).
-Unfortunately, controlling the distance of the attacked samples to the decision boundary, and hence controlling their resilience to perturbations of the boundary is not easy, given the complexity of the decision boundary learnt by CNNs.
+While attack transferability was first proved for computer vision applications, recent research has shown that common adversarial examples are often non-transferable in image forensic applications \cite{barni2019transferability,Gragnaniello2018AnalysisOA,VerdoAdv18}.
+Results like those reported in \cite{barni2019transferability,Gragnaniello2018AnalysisOA,VerdoAdv18} represent a great challenge for attackers who want to exploit the existence of adversarial examples to attack MMF systems in a real life setting wherein the controlled conditions typical of laboratory experiments do not hold.
+The problem is exacerbated by the fact that the most popular attack software packages \cite{papernot2018cleverhans,rauber2017foolbox} are designed in such a way to minimize the embedding distortion for a successful attack.
+In this way, the attacked samples are often very close to the decision boundary, so that even a slight modification to the detector may undermine the effectiveness of the attack.
+On the contrary, the attacker could prefer to introduce a larger distortion, if doing so permits him to obtain an attacked sample that lies deeper into the target region of the attack (since in this way the probability that the attack can be transferred to another network increases).
+Unfortunately, controlling the distance of the attacked samples to the decision boundary, and hence controlling their resilience to perturbations of the boundary is not easy, given the complexity of the decision boundary learned by CNNs.

-In this paper, we introduce a general strategy to increase the strength of the attacks and use such a strategy to evaluate the transferability of the adversarial examples in a multimedia forensics context, when such a strength varies.
-Specifically, we can get stronger attacks by increasing the {\em confidence} of the misclassification, namely the difference between the score (logits) of the target class of the attack and the score of the highest-scored class among the other classes.
-Our experiments reveal that controlling the strength of the attack by varying its confidence level is an effective way to improve the transferability of the attack, at the expense of a larger distortion introduced by the attack.
+In this paper, we introduce a general strategy to increase the strength of the attacks, and evaluate the transferability of the adversarial examples generated in this way in a multimedia forensics context.
+Specifically, we show that stronger attacks can be built by increasing the {\em confidence} of the misclassification, namely the difference between the score (logits) of the target class of the attack and the highest score of the other classes.
+Our experiments reveal that controlling the strength of the attack by varying its confidence level is an effective way to improve the transferability of the attack, at the expense of a slightly larger distortion.